MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 When you host XAML Islands in a desktop app, you can have multiple trees of XAML content running on the same thread at the same time.
 To access the root element of a tree of XAML content in a XAML Island and get related information about the context in which it is hosted, use the [XamlRoot](/uwp/api/windows.ui.xaml.xamlroot) class.
 The [CoreWindow](/uwp/api/windows.ui.core.corewindow), [ApplicationView](/uwp/api/windows.ui.viewmanagement.applicationview), and [Window](/uwp/api/windows.ui.xaml.window) classes won't provide the correct information for XAML Islands.
 [CoreWindow](/uwp/api/windows.ui.core.corewindow) and [Window](/uwp/api/windows.ui.xaml.window) objects do exist on the thread and are accessible to your app, but they won't return meaningful bounds or visibility (they are always invisible and have a size of 1x1).
 For more information, see [Windowing hosts](/windows/uwp/design/layout/show-multiple-views#windowing-hosts).

-For example, to get the bounding rectangle of the window that contains a UWP control that is hosted in a XAML Island, use the [XamlRoot.Size](/uwp/api/windows.ui.xaml.xamlroot.size) property of the control.
-Because every UWP control that can be hosted in a XAML Island derives from [Windows.UI.Xaml.UIElement](/uwp/api/windows.ui.xaml.uielement), you can use the [XamlRoot](/uwp/api/windows.ui.xaml.uielement.xamlroot) property of the control to access the **XamlRoot** object.
+For example, to get the bounding rectangle of the window that contains a WinRT XAML control that is hosted in a XAML Island, use the [XamlRoot.Size](/uwp/api/windows.ui.xaml.xamlroot.size) property of the control.
+Because every WinRT XAML control that can be hosted in a XAML Island derives from [Windows.UI.Xaml.UIElement](/uwp/api/windows.ui.xaml.uielement), you can use the [XamlRoot](/uwp/api/windows.ui.xaml.uielement.xamlroot) property of the control to access the **XamlRoot** object.

 ```csharp
 Size windowSize = myUWPControl.XamlRoot.Size;